bhavyasruthi/TwitterUI_Reactnative/README.md

 # TwitterUI_Reactnative

-This project is a demonstration of building Twitter mobile app UI using reactnative.
-It also helps you in best understanding of the basics of reactnative.
+TwitterUI_Reactnative project is a demonstration of building Twitter mobile app UI using Reactnative.
+It also helps you in best understanding of the basic features of reactnative.
 Please note that there is no backend integration in this project.
-Project uses Embedded Timelines feature(mock data) and demonstartes UI of Twitter Android Mobile App.
+Project uses Embedded Timelines feature and demonstartes UI of Twitter Android Mobile App.
 It mainly demonstrates -

 <a href="https://imgflip.com/gif/20vee2"><img src="https://i.imgflip.com/20vee2.gif" title="made at imgflip.com"/></a>